 Non-Destructive Crack Detection by Ultrasound-Thermography

-- Ultrasound-excited thermography is a superior method for the detection of cracks in wood boards, panels and surfaces.
+- Ultrasound-excited thermography (also known as vibrothermography) is a superior method for the detection of cracks in wood boards, panels and surfaces.

 - The ultrasonic thermography provides a highly accurate, precise and fast detection without destructing the inspected material.

-- As non-destructive detection method, the ultrasonic thermography outperforms the on-line thermography in accuracy.
+- As non-destructive detection method, the ultrasonic vibrothermography outperforms the on-line thermography in accuracy.

 Crack and Flaw Detection with Ultrasonic Thermography